 Choose a program structure that works for your corps.
 Choose days and times to meet that will best suit the women who attend and those in your surrounding community.
 No two corps are exactly alike.
-Be creative!
+We encourage you to be creative!
 Think outside the box!
-Reimagine and provide Women's Ministries that meet the needs of the women you serve.
+Reimagine and provide ministry to women that meets the needs of those you serve.
+Here are a few suggestions of program structure: